webnucleo-org/webnucleo-cookbook/doc/source/cookbooks/installation/C++.rst

 C++
 ===

+(Note that if you are using a Docker container, you should not need to carry out these steps as the code will already be downloaded and compiled and you will alread be in the appropriate directory.
+Simply try the example execution below.)

 The `Webnucleo <https://webnucleo.readthedocs.io>`_ C++ codes are organized as a set of header files and separate individual projects.
 To install a project, first create a directory where you would like the projects to